 “…housing is essential to the inherent dignity and well-being of the person and to building sustainable and inclusive communities.”

 In response to the mounting affordability crisis, the Purpose Society has established the Purpose Housing Support Program through funding from Canada’s Reaching Home initiative.
 This program focuses on housing loss prevention, and works collaboratively with existing housing and support services available in the New Westminster, Burnaby, Maple Ridge, and Pitt Meadows areas.

 The Housing Support Program employs a client-focused approach to prevent housing loss through targeted interventions and community engagement.
 Our aims are to preserve community connections and attain shelter diversion outcomes, thereby enhancing housing stability and reducing emergency shelter overflow.

 Community engagement: We collaborate with community organizations, government resources, and our own internal programs to provide support to individuals and families at risk of homelessness.

 Intake and assessment: We meet with clients and service providers directly to assess client circumstances and determine what assistance and support they require.

 Short-term financial assistance: We can offer temporary financial support to eligible clients through Canada’s Reaching Home initiative for rent payment, rental arrears, utilities, and other housing expenses.

 Client Support: We work with our clients to help them overcome barriers and achieve individualized goals relating to housing, financial stability, and personal wellbeing.
-Our services include system navigation assistance, referrals to third party advocacy organizations, and ongoing follow-up to evaluate housing stability outcomes.
+Our services include system navigation assistance, referrals to third party advocacy organizations, and ongoing follow-up.